 - Explore Person Centred Human Services as a management issue

 - Begin developing practical management skills including: communication skills, team building, conflict management and motivation

 - Be introduced to the legislative and policy environment in which human service and non-profits operate

 - Start looking at the financial management of sector-specific organisations

-- Professional Development & Ethics
+- Management, Professional Development & Ethics

-- An Introduction to Employment Law
+- Essential Employment Law

-- Managing Service Quality
+- Managing Service Quality and Safeguarding

 - Learn to lead a human services or non-profit team